steep-wms/steep-montage/README.md

 ## Step 1: Download test data

-Before you can run the workflow, you need to download some data first.
+Before you can run the workflow, you need to download some data.
 The `download_data.sh` script fetches files for a 2.8 square degrees mosaic of 2MASS images (J-, H-, and K-band) centred on
 NGC 3372 ([Carina Nebula](https://en.wikipedia.org/wiki/Carina_Nebula)).